panzerdp/dmitripavlutin.com/content/posts/100-iterables-and-iterators/index.md

 ---
 title: "A Simple Explanation of JavaScript Iterators"
-description: "What are iterables and iterators in JavaScript, how to use them to iterate collections, and what data types are iterables."
+description: "What are iterators and iterables in JavaScript and how to use them to iterate collections."
-published: "2020-10-06T12:00Z"
+published: "2020-10-06T08:30Z"
-modified: "2020-10-06T12:00Z"
+modified: "2020-10-06T08:30Z"
 thumbnail: "./images/cover.png"
 slug: javascript-iterators
 tags: ['javascript', 'iterable', 'iterator', 'array']